ccao-data/service-spark-iasworld/README.md

   directory, then passed to each table job via a file path.
 - **Filters** are logic conditions included in queries to the database.
-Spark uses [predicate pushdown](https://airbyte.com/data-engineering-resources/predicate-pushdown) compose the _predicates_ and _filter_ for each query into a single SQL statement.
-Think of filters as a SQL WHERE clause applied to each table.
+Spark uses [predicate pushdown](https://airbyte.com/data-engineering-resources/predicate-pushdown) to compose the _predicates_ and _filter_ for each query into a single SQL statement.
+Think of filters as a SQL WHERE clause applied across all the predicate chunks specified above.

   Filters are constructed automatically from any `min_year`, `max_year`, and/or `cur` values passed as part of a job definition.
 If these values are